cloveistaken/defuse/README.md

 ```

 Very simple.
+The solver works for both online bomb and offline bomb.
 If you want to see some debug messages, run `bin/defuse-debug` instead.

 _Note_: The binary bomb has to be 64-bit ELF.
 The solver does not modify the main binary directly in anyway.